Treatment for Headache and Migraine

 How often would I need the treatment?

-Most patients are aware that the effect of Botulinum toxin is wearing off because the symptoms of tension headache and migraine returns.
+Most patients are aware that the effect of Botulinum toxin is wearing off because of the symptoms of tension headache and migraine return.
 The results usually last for approximately 4 months.